ocsf/ocsf-docs/FAQs/Schema FAQ.md

 ---

-## When should I use Authorization from Audit Activity vs. Access Activity?
+## When should I use Authorize Session from Identity and Access Management vs. Web Access Activity from Application?
 These two event classes are complementary.
-Changes to a security principal's permissions, privileges, roles are Authorization activity, while the access of resources by a security principal is logged as Access Activity.
-Authorization changes are independent of a particular resource access, while enforcement of authorization restrictions is made at access time and is logged as such.
+Changes to a security principal's permissions, privileges, roles are authorization activities, while the access of web resources by a security principal is logged as Web Access Activity.
+IAM category change events are independent of a particular resource access, while enforcement of authorization restrictions is made at access time and is logged as such.

 ---